eternaItree/eternaItree.github.io/_posts/2023-11-04-New_Fuzzer_Project.md

 Another huge shoutout to [@Kharosx0](https://twitter.com/Kharosx0) for helping me understand Bochs and for answering all my questions about my design intentions, another very charitable person who is always helping out on the Fuzzing discord.

+## Misc
+Please let me know if you find any programming errors or have some nitpicks with the code.
+I've tried to heavily comment everything, and given that I cobbled this together over the course of a couple of weekends, there are probably some issues with the code.
+I also haven't really fleshed out how the repository will look, or what files will be called, or anything like that so please be patient with the code-quality.
+This is mostly for learning purposes and at this point it is just a proof-of-concept of loading Bochs into memory to explain the first portion of the architecture.

+I've decided to name the project "Lucid" for now, as reference to lucid dreaming since our fuzz target is in somewhat of a dream state being executed within a simulator.
+And it sounds kind of cool?

 ## Bochs
 What is Bochs?
 Good question.
 [Bochs](https://bochs.sourceforge.io/) is an x86 full-system emulator capable of running an entire operating system with software-simulated hardware devices.
 In short, it's a JIT-less, smaller, less-complex emulation tool similar to QEMU but with way less use-cases and way less performant.
 Instead of taking QEMU's approach of "let's emulate anything and everything and do it with good performance", Bochs has taken the approach of "let's emulate an entire x86 system 100% in software without worrying about performance for the most part.
 This approach has its obvious drawbacks, but if you are only interested in running x86 systems, Bochs is a great utility.
 We are going to use Bochs as the target execution engine in our fuzzer.
 Our target code will run inside Bochs.
 So if we are fuzzing the Linux Kernel for instance, that kernel will live and execute inside Bochs.
 Bochs is written in C++ and apparently still maintained, but do not expect much code changes or rapid development, the last release was over 2 years ago.